-According to ITTO (2015) the Ghanaian industry produced in 2014 about 2.1 million m3 of roundwood, and the majority of this volume is used within the country since only the export of teak logs is permitted.
-The exports of primary timber products accounted for a total export value of 367.1 million US dollars in 2014.
-For the development of the export industry the country aims to make more efficient use of the wood and to produce more high-end products such as shaped and machined mouldings, flooring, furniture components, dowels and similar added value items.
+According to ITTO (2017) the Ghanaian industry produced in 2015 about 2.6 million m3 of roundwood, and the majority of this volume is used within the country since only the export of teak logs is permitted.
+The exports of primary timber products accounted for a total export value of 230.2 million US dollars in 2015.

 Although Ghana produces quite a number of tree species, the 10 most important Ghanaian timber species, in terms of exported value in 2014, are (TIDD, Forestry Commission):

 - Teak (Tectona grandis)

 - Ceiba, Fromager (Ceiba pentandra)

 - Rosewood, Kpatro (Pterocarpus erinaceus)

 - Afzelia, Papao, Doussie (Afzelia spp.)